adityamkk/neuroapoptosis/README.md

 In the future, this program may implement various other metrics of analysis, such as precision and recall instead of accuracy.

 ## Installation
+Download the "NeuroapoptosisModel.ipynb" file and upload it to Google Drive.
+Simply open Colab and run.